-Separation
+3. Separation

-Children handle separation from a parent in many ways.
+Children handle separation in many ways.
 The key to your child's adjustment will be a cooperative effort between the parents and the staff.
-Children need time to adjust to their new routine.
-As a result of this, while your child is adjusting you may see tears and hear their wishes to go home.
+Children need time to adjust to their "new" routine.
+As a result of this, while your child is adjusting you may see tears and hear "please, I want to go home."
 This is simply your child's way of handling a new routine.
 During this adjustment period, it is very common for the tears to stop within minutes of the parent's departure.
 For the benefit of your child, please follow through on your departure after saying good-bye.
-When a parent says good-bye and does not leave, it creates a sense of fear in the child (for example, the fear that a parent is not leaving because something is wrong).
+When a parent says good-bye and does not leave, it creates a sense of fear in the child (ie. Maybe mommy's not leaving because something is wrong).
 As your child masters this new routine, the tears will cease.
 This is all part of the process of growing up, while at the same time helping to build a confident, self-assured child.
 It will be helpful to both you and your child if you say goodbye happily and reassure your child that he or she is going to have a wonderful day.
 Your show of confidence will enable your child to do that.

-Sick Children
+4. Sick Children

 Children who are ill should not be sent to school.
-If your child will be out ill, please call the school office on 387 688 111.
-If a child is ill at school, the school nurse or class teacher will determine if your child should be taken home.
-Medications are to be administered at home.
-It is important that all parents have provided the class teacher with emergency numbers and authorized names for child pick-up.
-Parents will be notified by email if there is an outbreak of any illness.
-In the event of a minor injury, your child will be treated by school staff, who will contact parents if there are any emergencies.
+If your child will be out ill, please call the school office +420387688113.
+If a child is ill at school, the school nurse will determine if your child should be taken home.
+Medications are to be administered at home or in exceptional circumstances by the school nurse.
+It is important that all have provided emergency numbers and authorized names for child pick-up to the classroom teacher.
+Parents will be notified by letter if there is an outbreak of any communicable disease.
+In the event of a minor injury, your child will be treated by the Townshend International School Elementary School nurse.
+She will contact parents following emergencies.